Folklore of Belgium: Province of West Flanders

 In Bruges, the Procession of the Holy Blood (Heilig Bloedprocessie) is held on Ascension Day each year, during which a relic—a rock-crystal vial allegedly found in 1148 during the Second Crusade by Derick of Alsace (the Count of Flanders) which is believed to contain the blood of Christ—is paraded round the city.
 The procession itself is said to date to the 13th century.
 Each year, the procession attracts some 50,000 visitors and pilgrims.

 In the town of Veurne, the so-called Boeteprocessie (Procession of Penitents) takes place on the last Sunday of July.
 Various events take place which reenact the Passion of Jesus, including cross-carrying and a procession of hooded penitents.

-The Kattenstoet (Cat Festival) takes place in Ypres each year, possibly commemorating a medieval tradition in which cats, then associated with witchcraft, were thrown from the tower of the city's Cloth Hall.
+The Kattenstoet (Cat Festival) takes place in Ypres every three years, possibly commemorating a medieval tradition in which cats, then associated with witchcraft, were thrown from the tower of the city's Cloth Hall.